-1. Hard copy of completed current WHMIS course certificate for first lab (online resource)

-2. Hard copy of completed, signed plagiarism course certificate.
-No assignments will be accepted until this requirement is met.

-3. Dedicated lab coat (full lab coats that go to the knees) for Environmental lab (S114)

-4. Moodle (http://ilearn.keyano.ca).
-The course outline, lecture notes and other resources will be made available on Moodle.

-5. Keyano College email address.
+- 1. Hard copy of completed current WHMIS course certificate for first lab (online resource) - 2.
+Hard copy of completed, signed plagiarism course certificate.
+No assignments will be accepted until this requirement is met. - 3.
+Full lab coats for Chem lab (CC-236) and Environmental lab (S114). - 4.
+Moodle (http://ilearn.keyano.ca).
+The course outline, lecture notes and other resources will be made available on Moodle. - 5.
+Keyano College email address.
 I will not correspond with students using their personal email addresses for a plethora of liability, security, and confidentiality reasons.

+ENVS 4405 Winter 2020